 Considerations for Choosing the Right Shutters for Your Sliding Glass Doors

-For sliding doors, it is important to take the door handle into account when measuring plantation shutters.
-A protruding door handle usually leaves less backspace, which can result in difficulty opening and closing the louvers.
-It becomes necessary to mount an extended frame to achieve clearance.
+When measuring plantation shutters for sliding doors, it is important to consider the door handle.
+A protruding door handle usually leaves less backspace, which can make opening and closing the louvers difficult.
+To achieve clearance, an extended frame becomes necessary.

 In addition, sliding door handles can also be replaced with ones that are inset.
-Backspace should be measured between the flush face and the first obstruction, which is usually the handle.
-The backspace requirements for various plantation shutters vary; however, bi-fold shutters with an overhead track require an additional inch or two since they fold like accordions.
+Backspace should be measured between the flush face and the first obstruction, usually the handle.
+The backspace requirements for various plantation shutters vary; however, bi-fold shutters with an overhead track require an additional inch since they fold like accordions.

 How to Measure for Plantation Shutters

-Custom shutters are fairly easy to measure.
+Custom shutters are pretty easy to measure.
 Measure the height of the door casing from the floor.
 If there is no casing, measure the height of the jamb from the floor.
-Measure the width of the interior door jamb Measure the width and height of the glass panes of your sliding door.
+Measure the width of the interior door jamb.
+Measure the width and height of the glass panes of your sliding door.

 Installation Tips and Tricks